jlechnar/mdde/README.md

   * artefacts can easily be reused for defining new classes of elements
   * supports list of artefacts generation (loa)
   * can be links (e.g. to issue tracker)
+* comments
+  * single line comments
+* code section
+  * titles for code sections
+  * list of codes
+* description table/list
+  * bold items and detailed description
+  * provided by normal lists with follow with a bold text followed by a double dot

 ### TODO
-* description table/list (bold items and detailed description)
 * tables ?
 * title
 * show other features of markdown